- Student Conduct

 A form on which the required immunizations can be documented is available from the Admissions Office or the Student Health Center.
 Since most secondary schools are required by law to maintain similar records, a copy of the high school immunization record can be submitted.

-The Student Health Center is responsible for maintaining a record of those students who comply with these requirements and can recommend the placement of an administrative hold on records of students who have not met these requirements.
+The Student Health Center is responsible for maintaining a record of those students who comply with these requirements and might recommend the placement of an administrative hold on records if these requirements have not been met.
 The Student Health Center provides the required immunizations for all academic programs; however no X-ray screening is available.
 The HB vaccine is also available for a nominal charge for students enrolled in medical-related programs.

 About SB 1107